mvchaella/mvchaella.github.io/essays/softwaredevelopment.md

 ## Building a Skills Palette
 ![image](https://github.com/mvchaella/mvchaella.github.io/assets/131205465/e9e7da89-d42e-4204-8dac-c045a9314610)

-Sometimes I feel like I’m playing a never-ending game of catch-up because there is an infinite amount of skills
+Sometimes I feel like I’m playing a never-ending game of catch-up because there is an infinite amount of skills to learn, and my skills palette is small.
+I have a bit of experience in Java, C, C++, and R, but I haven't experienced enough of them to claim proficiency.
+Through ICS 314 I’m excited to add Javascript.

 ## Future Computer Composition
+Despite this being my second year in the Information & Computer Science major, I haven’t taken the skills I’ve learned beyond the classroom.
+That’s my biggest goal for this year – to start creating something.
+One of the main reasons I was looking forward to taking ICS 314 this semester was because I wanted to learn how to create an application, and I'm starting to feel a little bit more confident my growing abilities.
+The WODs in class help remind me that sometimes I know more than I thought, and I leave feeling a little closer to capable of building an app.
+I look forward to doing more WODs as these experience will enhance my programming skills and help me gain practical experience for more opportunities in the future.
+At the end of this all, I hope I come out as a competent software developer.